madnivek/ForeverNote/docs/README.md

 ForeverNote is a web application inspired by Evernote.
 It will be built using Ruby on Rails and React/Redux.
 By the end of week 9, the app will exhibit several features, all of which will function smoothly and with bug-free navigation, sufficient css styling, and adequate seed data for a working demo.

 - [ ] Hosting on Heroku
-- [ ] Frontend authentication - account creation/login/logout with a demo user
+- [ ] Frontend/Backend Authentication
 - [ ] Notes - create/edit
 - [ ] Notebooks for note management
 - [ ] Searchable Tagging System